NeoGranular/lanyon/_posts/2016-04-24-heaven-awakening-chapter-30.md

 translator: toomuchnoob
 proofreader: appel emac
 ---
 City Master Wei Zhong values the efficiency highly, so the City Master's Mansion had naturally been brought up in an atmosphere that corresponds to it.
-Just a few moments since the entrance guard had gone inside the Mansion to notify, Protector Wei Ling had already appeared outside the mansion, but due to the appearance of this strange guy, he didn't rush forward and act without caution.
+Just a few moments since the entrance guard had gone inside the Mansion to notify, Family Guardian Wei Ling had already appeared outside the mansion, but due to the appearance of this strange guy, he didn't rush forward and act without caution.

 This man doesn't seem to have any evil intentions, and neither does he have any intentions to deliberately favour a certain side.
 After he extracted out those two strands of the power of Strength's Soul, Su Tang had immediately turned full of life and vigor, and at this moment, he is already moving towards Wei Yang.
 <!--more-->